Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Like this?
 You might also like:

-From the Bargain Bin: At the beginning of each month I like to review the most popular items purchased during the previous month by Backdoor Survival readers on Amazon.
+From the Bargain Bin: At the beginning of each month I like to review the most popular items purchased during the previous month by Backdoor Survival readers.
 It makes for some interesting reading and also gives me ideas for adding to my own preps and of course, to my survival library.

 For February, the most popular purchase was 1 gallon sized Mylar bags and oxygen absorbers.
 After that, the second most popular item was the Mel Bartholomew’s book, the All New Square Foot Gardening and the third and forth most popular were Emergency Mylar Thermal Blankets and Potable Aqua Water Treatment Tablets.

 Today I want to recommend one of my own purchases.
 As silly as it seems, an old fashion alarm clock is a difficult thing to find.
 You know the kind: big dial, sweep hand and simple, brain-dead easy operation.
 Well let me tell you: I have found the perfect clock!
-It is the Elgin Battery-Operated Analog Alarm Clock and it is $9.99.
-Imagine that.
+It is the Elgin Battery-Operated Analog Alarm Clock.
 No more spending time waiting for the digital LED to recycle in order to change the time.
 You have got to love it!

 Want to help support Backdoor Survival?